reinisvaravs/portfolio/WALLE.md

   - `!bot on` / `!bot off` — toggle response mode
   - `!refresh` — manually re-embed knowledge from GitHub
-  - `!change channel to <channelId>` — move WALL-E to a new channel
+  - `!change channel to <channelId>` — move WUNDER-AI to a new channel
   - `!reset <userId>` — reset any user's memory (admin-only)
-  - `!set model <model name>` — switch between GPT models (`gpt-3.5-turbo`, `gpt-4o`)
+  - `!set model <model name>` - changes the gpt model in use from 2 hardcoded options - gpt-3.5-turbo (cheapest) and gpt-4o (latest)
   - `!sys` — check system resource usage (CPU, memory, load)
   - `!usage` — view total messages sent and token usage per model
   - `!usage reset` — reset all usage and token logs

 - ✅ **User Controls (prefix-based)**

+  - `! <anything>` - will be ignored by the bot
+  - `!files` — show which files were referenced
-  - `!reset` — reset your own memory
+  - `!reset` — clear your own conversation history
-  - `!source` — show which embedded chunks were used in the last GPT reply
+  - `!source` — show the text chunks used in the last reply
-  - `!files` — list filenames used in the last GPT reply

-- ✅ **Custom Personality (System Prompt)**
+- ✅ **System Prompt (Custom Personality)**

-  - Conversational tone
-  - Does not act like a model or support bot
-  - Supports edgy humor, sarcasm, and relaxed chat
+  - Stored as `system-prompt.txt` inside `walle-config/` in your GitHub knowledge repo
+  - Fetched via GitHub API and decoded from base64
+  - Auto-refreshes every 10 min + manual `!refresh`
+  - Fully editable via GitHub — no restart or redeploy needed
+  - Guides tone, behavior, and assistant rules (not part of embedded knowledge)

 ---